 2. Poo their nappy in an inappropriate setting

 When small kids are still in nappies, they’re just pooing on the run.
 They don’t get a sense that perhaps it’s something that needs to be done in private, because the receptacle is just attached to them for their own convenience and they assume it’s their right to simply relieve themselves wherever, whenever.

-So you might get say, a 14 month old bracing against a sculpture in a beautiful public sculpture garden and doing the ‘I’m about to burst a blood vessel’ pushing face as people are trying to enjoy the tranquil art-infused ambience.
+So there’s a chance you might get a 14-month-old bracing against a sculpture in a beautiful public sculpture garden and doing the ‘I’m about to burst a blood vessel’ pushing face as people are trying to enjoy the tranquil art-infused ambience.

 3. Poos in places poos should not be deposited

 Toilet training is a mercurial mistress and there are inevitably the ones that get away.

 I’ll just say this: it’s one thing to poo in a public swimming pool.
 But it’s completely another to shout at the top of your lungs across the entire swim centre: